 If you are seeking investment, demonstrating that you have received recognition as the best or most promising firm in your field can really help your case.
 It may also help to attract to quality candidates when recruiting.

 Which business awards should you choose?

-There are awards covering regional areas that often have a broad range of categories based on size of firm or industry sector or both.
+There are awards covering regional areas that often have a broad range of categories based on the size of the firm or industry sector or both.
 Some celebrate the achievements of individuals while others recognise the team efforts of a whole company.
-There are also industry specific awards that pitch you against your peers in the same market sector.
+There are also industry-specific awards that pitch you against your peers in the same market sector.
 Or awards for specific activities such as digital marketing campaigns or catalogue production but across a range of industries.

 Ok still not sure you should enter?
 How about Sponsorship?

 That’s fine, if you feel you don’t have the resources to put an entry together or you feel that your company isn’t at the right stage of its development to make a credible application why not consider sponsoring the awards.
 Awards have various different sponsorship packages.
 Overall or on a category-based level, most packages will offer good promotional coverage to help build awareness and credibility of your firm.
 A lot of awards organisers also have associated media partners ensuring you will get good coverage in their publications as part of the deal.
 You often get way more promotional coverage through sponsoring awards than you would get spending the same in just straight advertising.